01 of 32

 The hippie, bohemian, festival lifestyle is reflected at the Joshua Tree Yacht Club, an Airbnb in the California desert that offers short or long-term rentals of vintage Airstream trailers with decks and stock tank pools.
 Owned by longtime fashion photographer Sasha Eisenman, the the 8-foot pools are like a gleaming oasis in the desert.

 Eisenman bought his Joshua Tree property in 2010 and added a 1973 Airstream and stock tank.
 "One of the things that drew me to the stock tank was precisely that, aesthetically, it looks so good next to the Airstream, all that silver together, shining in the sun," he says.Continue to 11 of 32 below.

 Little Farm, Big City

 Kathryne likes to fix up her cottage and has a flair for decorating, as evidenced by her Instagram account, Little Farm Big City.
-Her stock tank is tucked in a corner of the yard on a flagstone patio with container plants and seating so that she can keep her eye on the kids.Continue to 12 of 32 below.
+Her stock tank is tucked in a corner of the yard amongst raised beds of vegetables and seating for watching the kids.Continue to 12 of 32 below.

 12 of 32